Frequently Asked Questions

 No

-There are treatments for babies with the health problems that can greatly improve their symptoms
+There are treatments for babies with the health conditions that can greatly improve their symptoms

 Yes